adamschmideg/coffeescript-eclipse/devjournal.md

   If the first token was hidden, the beginning of the text is chopped, and we'll get a shorter full text.
   So a substring with the proper indexes will fail.

+* Most annoying issue:
+  The editor works inconsistently.
+  - Sometimes `No viable alternative at EOF` for an empty or almost empty file
+  - When opening a file, it's not checked, only after it's been modified
+  - Saving a file removes warnings
+  - The warnings are not shown in the `Problems` window

+* Hovering sometimes throws an NPE, maybe when I hover over a missing crossref

   [1]: http://jevopisdeveloperblog.blogspot.com/2011/03/implement-tostring-with-xtexts.html
   [2]: http://www.eclipse.org/Xtext/documentation/2_1_0/100-serialization.php#serializationcontract